amihami/amihami/README.md

 ## 👋 Hi, I’m Amel

-I’m a **Software Engineering student** focused on **Java development** and backend technologies, currently enrolled in the **Coding Black Females Entry to Tech Bootcamp × UBS**.
+I’m a **Software Engineering student** focused on **Java development** and backend technologies, currently enrolled in the **CBF Entry to Tech Bootcamp × UBS**.
 I’m passionate about designing, developing and delivering clean, maintainable applications that solve real-world problems and add value through technology.

 With a background in **programme and project management in the third sector**, I bring strong analytical, leadership and problem-solving skills into my technical work.
 My goal is to build solutions that are technically sound, scalable and aligned with organisational goals.